chinmayto/terraform-aws-lambda-api-gateway-dynamodb/README.md

-# Deploying a REST API using API Gateway, Lambda, DynamoDB, and Terraform
+# Deploying a Serverless Architecture with REST API using API Gateway, Lambda, DynamoDB, and Terraform

 In this tutorial, we aim to build a hands-on project that is versatile and applicable in various real-world scenarios, especially in today's landscape, where most applications follow a microservices architecture built with modular components.